jtassin/pending-xhr-puppeteer/README.md

 ## Introduction

-Pending XHR Puppeteer is a tool that detect when their is xhr requests not yet finished.
+Pending XHR Puppeteer is a tool that detect when there is xhr requests not yet finished.
 You can use it to have a xhr requests count or to wait for all xhr requests to be finished.

 ## Installation